 Berenberg was established in 1590.
 Today we are one of Europe's leading privately owned banks, focusing on the business divisions Investment Bank, Wealth and Asset Management and Corporate Banking.
 The head office of Berenberg and its German subsidiaries is in Hamburg.
-In Germany, we have branch offices in Düsseldorf, Frankfurt, Munich, Münster and Stuttgart.
-Outside Germany, we are represented by branch offices in London, Paris, Brussels and Stockholm, as well as representative offices in Geneva and Zurich.
-In the US, Berenberg is represented by subsidiaries in New York and an office in Boston.
+In Germany, we have branch offices in Berlin, Braunschweig, Bremen, Düsseldorf, Frankfurt, Munich, Münster, Nuremberg and Stuttgart.
+Outside Germany, we are represented by branch offices in London, Paris and Stockholm, as well as representative offices in Geneva and Zurich.
+In the US, Berenberg is represented by subsidiaries in New York and offices in Boston and San Francisco.